Partition Actions in Florida

 How Does Partition by Sale Work?

-Partition by Sale allows a co-owner to force the sale of a real estate property against the refusal of other(s) co-owner(s).
-In order to approve Partition by Sale, the court would have to determine whether selling the property and dividing the proceeds between the co-owners would be more convenient than the division of the property itself.
-If the court orders the sale of property, the said property can either be sold at a judicial auction, through a private sale supervised by a court-appointed clerk, or upon co-owners agreement according to F.S.
+Partition by sale allows a co-owner to force the sale of a real estate property against the refusal of other(s) co-owner(s).
+In order to approve partition by sale, the court would have to determine whether selling the property and dividing the proceeds between the co-owners would be more convenient than the division of the property itself.
+If the court orders the sale of property, the said property can either be sold at a judicial auction, through a private sale supervised by a court-appointed clerk, or upon a co-owners agreement according to F.S.
 64.210.
 After the property has been sold, the proceeds are divided among co-owners.

 Does a Partition Action Have to Go to Trial?

-In the event the partition lawsuit goes to trial, the decision may take up to over a year and cost them thousands of dollars in attorneys fees and costs.
+In the event the partition lawsuit goes to trial, the decision may take over a year and cost thousands of dollars in attorney's fees and costs.

 If you are facing a partition action, it’s best to speak with a Miami partition action attorney early in the process.
 Contact the partition attorneys at Revah Law today.